aaronbloomfield/pdr/labs/lab07/index.md

 ### Pre-lab ###

 1. The online IBCM simulator is available online [here](http://pegasus.cs.virginia.edu/ibcm/).
-If that site is down, mirror websites are listed in the pre-lab section.
 2. Write the two IBCM programs described in the pre-lab section: addition.ibcm and array.ibcm.
 3. Note that some browsers have problems with the online simulator.
 If in doubt, try Firefox or Chrome.
 4. Your submitted files MUST have an .ibcm extension (not .ibcm.txt), and can NOT have any blank lines!